tim0g/timog.org/content/posts/hidden characters shapes symbolism in japan prefectural flags/index.md

 ![Nagano prefecture flag](nagano-prefecture-flag.png "Nagano prefectural flag")

 ## Nagasaki 長崎
-One of the only two prefectures to feature an alphabet on its flag, Nagasaki's international outlook is represented by a stylized N transformed into a dove, symbol of peace, the light blue color suggesting the bright sea and sky.
+One of the only three prefectures to feature an alphabet on its flag, Nagasaki's international outlook is represented by a stylized N transformed into a dove, symbol of peace, the light blue color suggesting the bright sea and sky.

 ![Nagasaki prefecture flag](nagasaki-prefecture-flag.png "Nagasaki prefectural flag")